MariusGiebenhain/corona_db/README.md

     Gebe Erhöhungen statt absoluter Zahl zurück (W):
 ```
 - Blank/`''` inputs imply no restriction on the given specification (the input above returns cases for females and males combined)
-- With the `--guest` flag, script automatically queries the online-database server and writes results as CSV to the local `target_file`

 You may query the Server directly, readonly credentials for direct queries: